aws-samples/amazon-aurora-labs-for-mysql/docs/ML/SageMaker/index.md

 endpoint name 'AuroraML-churn-endpoint';
 ```

 ## 6. Execute the function and observe predictions
 Now that we have the function created linking back to the sagemaker endpoint, we can pass it values and observer predictions.
-In the example, we will observe that based on the values passed, prediction is that the this customer **will churn**.
-This is represented by the "True" result in the Wiil Churn column as shown in the screenshot.
+In this example, we will observe that based on the values passed, we are predicting that particular this customer **will churn**.
+This is represented by the **"True"** result in the **‘Will Churn?’** column as shown in the screenshot.

 ``` sql
 select